 where $f=(f_1,\ldots,f_n)$ is a vector field in $\real^{nd}$.
 In general, $\xi_{ij}$ may have a discontinuity at $q_{ij}$ and hence $f$ will only be piecewise smooth and discontinuous.
 In this case $f$ is $C^1$ on an open set which includes the open set

-Due to the discontinuous but piecewise smooth $f$, the resulting system will be a switching system and one has to consider Caratheodory solutions, Krasovskii solutions or Filippov solutions (instead of classical solutions) \cite{blondel,ceragioli2010continuous, cortes2008discontinuous}.
+Due to the discontinuous but piecewise smooth $f$, one has to consider Caratheodory solutions, Krasovskii solutions or Filippov solutions (instead of classical solutions) \cite{ceragioli2010continuous, cortes2008discontinuous}.
+We note that the authors of \cite{blondel2010continuous} consider a subclass of Caratheodory solutions which they call Proper solutions.
 In this paper, by a solution we shall mean a Filippov solution.
 We recall that a Filippov solution $x(t)$ starting from initial condition $x_0$ is an absolutely continuous function of $t$ that satisfies the differential inclusion

 for almost all $t$ and $x(0) = x_0$.
 The Filippov set valued map $\mathcal{F}$ is defined by \cite{aubin2012differential, cortes2008discontinuous}

 where $\overline{co}$ denotes the convex closure of a set.
 We note that a Krasovskii solution is defined very similarly except no sets of Lebesgue measure zero are removed as in \eqref{eq:inclusion-func} \cite{ceragioli2010continuous}.
 In our case, because of right-continuity of $\xi_{ij}$, removal of the sets of measure zero in \eqref{eq:inclusion-func} does not make a difference and hence, Filippov solutions and Krasovskii solutions coincide.